ls1intum/thesis-tracker/docs/PRODUCTION.md

 ## Backup Strategy
 There are 2 places that require backups:
 - The PostgreSQL database.
 The backup strategy depends on the database setup, but the whole public schema of the connected database should be included in the backup.
-  - Example backup command: `pg_dump -U thesistrack --schema="public" thesistrack > backup_thesistrack.sql`
+  - Example backup command: `pg_dump -U thesismanagement --schema="public" thesismanagement > backup_thesismanagement.sql`
-  - Example import command: `psql -U thesistrack -d thesistrack -f backup_thesistrack.sql`
+  - Example import command: `psql -U thesismanagement -d thesismanagement -f backup_thesismanagement.sql`
 - The files stored at `/uploads`.
 In the docker example, these files are mounted to `./thesis_uploads` and backup system should collect the files from the mounted folder

-There is an example script [thesis-track-backup.sh](../thesis-track-backup.sh) that you can call in a cronjob to create regular backups.
+There is an example script [thesis-management-backup.sh](../thesis-management-backup.sh) that you can call in a cronjob to create regular backups.

 ## Further Configuration